Skip navigation

 Collaborative Goals

-• To create a space for a learning community, one that reaches scholars but also goes beyond the academic ecosystem across borders and disciplines, exchanges ideas and insights, shares research findings, cultural productions, and social initiatives.
+• We create a space for a learning community, one that reaches scholars but also goes beyond the academic ecosystem across borders and disciplines, exchanges ideas and insights, shares research findings, cultural productions, and social initiatives.

 Group Organizers